levkk/rwf/docs/docs/views/templates/functions/integer.md

 ### `clamp_one`

-Clamp the integer to 1, i.e. all values less than 1 become 1.
+Clamps the integer to 1, i.e. all values less than 1 become 1.

 === "Template"
     ```erb